golubitsky/blog/_posts/2022-05-12-Practice-Log-8.md

 Recently, have been toying with major scale constructions of (ascending) `3 5 1 2` and (inverted) `2 3 5 1`.
 Really beautiful simple open sound.

-Also there is the related `1 2 5 7`.
+Also there is the related `1 2 5 7` (doesn't really work in any inversions...).